What is clubfoot?

 If a child starts treatment within a few weeks of birth, he or she will be completely done with treatment by 4-5 years of age.
 The initial casting phase takes approximately 3 months.
 Then the boots and bar are applied.
-The child wears them day and night for three months (from age 3 till 6 months).
-From age 6 months to 4-5 years, child wears the boots and bar at nighttime only.
+The child wears them day and night for three months (from age 3 months to age 6 months).
+From age 6 months to when the child turns four or five years old, the child wears the boots and bar at nighttime only.
 For more information, please see our brochures (Information for Parents, Boots and Bar Stage, and Exercises for Your Child).

 After the initial casting phase, most children with clubfoot undergo a minor office procedure in which the Achilles tendon is cut (tenotomy).
 This is done with local anesthesia.
 Parents are allowed to be present, to comfort the baby.
 When children are 2.5 years old or older, about 15% of the children may require an additional surgical procedure to help balance the strength of the foot muscles.
 This procedure is called an anterior tibialis tendon transfer.

 Can clubfoot be treated with only surgery?